tthorntone/AdNauseam-Wiki/Filter-syntax-extensions.md

 uBlock supports most of [Adblock Plus filter syntax](https://adblockplus.org/en/filter-cheatsheet).
-However uBlock does not support some very specific case, and also added its own extensions to ABP filter syntax.
+However uBlock does not support some very specific cases, and also added its own extensions to ABP filter syntax.

 ### Not supported